Search

 Xe-HP: High performance

 The Xe-HP microarchitecture is a high-performance variant of the Xe series of GPUs.
-The variant can be used in datacenters, with multi-tile scalability.
+The variant can be used in data centers, with multi-tile scalability.
 The following variants Xe-HPC and Xe-HPG are both more evolved versions of the Xe-HP.

 Xe-HPG: Enthusiast/Gaming